Rules & Constitution

 2. Objects and the Area.

 a) The Association shall foster and promote the game of Flat Green Bowls in the Basingstoke District.
-The District is defined as being within 20 miles radius of Basingstoke Town Hall and any Club formed within this area in the County of Hampshire shall be eligible to apply for affiliation.
-Changes in admission and entry fees for affiliation, League teams and Competitions shall be by vote at the A.G.M.
+The District is defined as being within 20 miles radius of Basingstoke Town Hall and any Club formed within this area shall be eligible to apply for affiliation.
+Changes in admission and entry fees for affiliation, League teams and Competitions shall be by vote at the A.G.M.=

 b) Leagues and competitions will be played under the rules of Bowls England and Bowls Hampshire.

 a) The Officers shall be elected annually at the A.G.M. and the Deputy President shall be nominated by Clubs in rotation as follows: - Basingstoke Town, Burghclere, Old Basing, Oakley, Thornycrofts, Whitchurch, Kingsclere, Howard Park, A.W.R.E., St Mary Bourne, Alton, Marnell, Andover, Hook, Alton Social.
 Any new Club will wait its turn before taking up its rotation.
 The Deputy President will automatically succeed the President after one year in office, and the Past President will continue for 1 year to have membership of the Council.

 b) Life Presidents may be appointed at the A.G.M. having previously been approved by the Council.
 They shall, in the opinion of the Council, have rendered valuable service to the game, and whose integrity is worthy of such election. they shall have no voting rights at Council Meetings, except as holders of an Office, or as a Delegate of a Club.

 c) The Council may appoint sub-committees as necessary, Deputies to Officers as it sees fit, and fill vacancies as they occur.
 Any sub-committee so formed will maintain records of its proceedings.
 Deputies to office holders will enjoy voting rights only when deputising for the Officer not being present.